arturvemado/Master-of-Science-Scripts/README.md

 - The scripts to deal with the output is [mickey](https://bitbucket.org/nemmen/mickey/src/master/)

-- The dissertation with the results of th analysis can be found [here](https://www.teses.usp.br/teses/disponiveis/14/14131/tde-14052020-172856/pt-br.php)
+- The dissertation with the results of the analysis can be found [here](https://www.teses.usp.br/teses/disponiveis/14/14131/tde-14052020-172856/pt-br.php)

 ## TODO
 - [ ] Organize notebooks